Kometa-Team/Kometa/docs/config/settings.md

     <div id="asset-depth" />Specify how many folder levels to scan for an item within the asset directory.

-    At each asset level, PMM will look for either `medianame.ext` [such as Star Wars.png] or a dedicated folder containing `poster.ext`.
+    At each asset level, Kometa will look for either `medianame.ext` [such as Star Wars.png] or a dedicated folder containing `poster.ext`.

     i.e. `<path_to_assets>/Star Wars/poster.png` and `<path_to_assets>/Star Wars.png` are both asset depth 0, whilst